-Fishballs are small balls made with the steamed fish meat, grated carrots, spring onions, chopped onions, chopped garlic, mix well in a large bowl with seasoning like pepper and salt.
-The mixture is made as small balls and is usually boiled or deep-fried.
-This snack is an Asian cuisine which originated from China.
-How these balls are made were modified through time in simpler versions.
-In the Philippines, fishballs is a popular type of deep-fried street food which is cheap and chewy, and comes with a fishball sauce.
+Fishballs are fried fish balls made with the steamed fish meat, grated carrots, spring onions, onions, garlic, pepper and salt.
+The above ingredients are mixed and made as small balls and deep fried.
+This snack is originated from China and as the time passed the process is modified to simple versions.
+The fishballs are popular street food in Philippines and normally comes with a fish sauce.
 It is commonly eaten as a merienda or snack.
-Fish ball ingredients are locally available in Philippines.
+Fishball ingredients are locally available in Philippines.

 HOMEMADE FISHBALLS WITH SAUCE